PSB Bogor: History

 PSB Bogor was established in 1950, they became known in the 90s.
 At that time, they managed to come out as runners-up 1990–91 Soeratin Cup.
 The following season, they again managed to qualify for the Soeratin Cup final.
-This time, they were against a team as strong as PSIM Yogyakarta. learning from previous failures, they managed to come out as champions after winning with a score of 2-0.
+This time, they were against a team as strong as PSIM Yogyakarta. learning from previous failures, they managed to come out as champions after winning with a score of 2–0.
 This is also the first prestigious title in the history of the club.

 And for the second time, they came back as winners of the Soeratin Cup in the 1992–93 season in the West Java zone.
-They successfully beat Persikasi Bekasi with a score of 1-0.
-This victory brought them to represent West Java to play at the national level.
-As a result, they successfully won the Soeratin Cup at the national level.
+They defeated Persikasi Bekasi with a score of 1–0, which brought them to represent West Java to play at the national level.
+As a result, they won the Soeratin Cup at the national level.

 These consecutive wins continue to be recorded by them.
 In the 1993–94 Suratin Cup competition season, they came back as champions after defeating Persebaya Surabaya at the Gelora 10 November Stadium with a score of 5-4 (via penalty).

 However, in the 1994–95 season, they only came out as runners up in the Soeratin Cup. at that time they were defeated by rival club Persikasi Bekasi.
 However, in the following year.
-They won the Soeratin Cup again after beating Persis Solo.
+They won the Soeratin Cup again after defeating Persis Solo.
 This victory also made PSB a team with five titles in the history of the Soeratin Cup.